3 Essential Tools of the Trade for Applying Makeup After 50

 If you would like my two top tips for looking more youthful through your make-up application, click here and read more about the importance of your brushes!

-Do you use make-up brushes and do you wash them regularly?
+Do you use makeup brushes and do you wash them regularly?
 Do you have any favorites?
 Do you have any special tips and tricks you would like to share with us?
+What makeup after 50 tips can you share?
 Please join the conversation.